Semi-ATE/spyder-remote/.github/README.md

   - `spyder-remote management`

     Here the idea is that one can quickly create/configure a remote environment.
 Basically I am hoping to add this functionality to the above described Dialog (that is what the two `...` QToolButton's are doing there.
 In such a case we can get ride of this `spyder-remote management` entry as the funtionality is already in the `spyder-remote console` entry point.
 Note that if we do things over `requirements` we don't need an elaborate system for this (read: a library with all individual conda commands :stuck_out_tongue:)

-This package must work for:
-  - `Windows`
-  - `macOS`
-  - `Linux`
-but there as it is implemented as pure Python (iow: the package is a `noarch` one) that should not be such a big issue.
+This package is to be implemented in pure Python(iow: `noarch`), so bringing it to `Windows`, `macOS` **and** `Linux` will be straight forward.

 ## spyder-remote-server